Justification of Red List category

 Conservation Actions Underway

 The montane forest has been declared a forest reserve by the company which has logging rights to most of the island (M. Iles verbally 1998).
 The entire island above 400 m elevation is now under strict protection for biodiversity values by a partnership between the forestry company, KFPL, and a legally registered customary landholder organization, the Kolombangara Island Biodiversity Conservation Association (KIBCA).
-The area is slated to be recognized in the new national Protected Areas Act when regulations are fully gazetted for the act.
+The area is slated to be recognised in the new national Protected Areas Act when regulations are fully gazetted for the act.

 11 cm.
 Small, stout, dumpy warbler.
 Heavy bill and long, stout legs are dark horn.
 Long, fine supercilium contrasts with dark forehead, fading into dreary olive upperparts with faint wing-bar.
 Underparts paler and brighter with obscure streaks.
 Similar spp.
 Island Leaf-warbler P. poliocephalus slighter with longer tail, brighter supercilium, greyer head with slight coronal stripe and plain yellow underparts.
 Voice Jumble of three to six high-pitched notes, shorter and sharper than P. poliocephalus and metallic tzik call.
 Hints Listen in the highest, mossy forest, where it forages in pairs, usually on moss and epiphyte-laden branches.